 - A good roll (many around here prefer Amoroso)

-While they’re starting off, cut the roll in half, butter it, and sprinkle it down with some garlic powder (or if you really want to be opulent, purée some garlic in melted butter and brush it on the rolls, you artisan).
+While they’re starting off, cut the roll in half, butter it, and sprinkle it down with some garlic powder.
 Chuck it in a toaster oven toast it.
-You want to let it JUST start getting golden.
+You want to let it JUST start getting golden brown.

 When the garlic and onions start browning, remove them and put them in a bowl.